ustaxcourt/ef-cms/temp_delete_me.md

 - Back button navigation does not work between public and private
 - Fix tests
   - web-client/integration-tests/admissionsClerkCreatesPractitionerAccount.test.ts
-- We need to handle temporary password changes on login screen(when an admissions clerk creates account for practitioner.
-Granting e-access to a petitioner.
-Forgot password).
-This happens when cognito forces a password update.
 + Handle what happens if a user clicks an expired confirmation email:
   - On login to an unconfirmed account immediately send an email to the user
   - Expire link after 24hours